MartinSWDev/lock-login/README.md

 13. Write functionality tests

-14. Spend way to much time trying to get vitest / vuetality to work together
+14. Spend way to much time trying to get vitest / vuetify to work together

-15.
+15. Fix responsiveness - Vuetify is not great :/

+16. (Todo) Add blender model

+17. (Todo) Animate with Three.js

+18. (Todo) Tie in animation to input completion